robertrumney/easter-egg-spawner/README.md

 ## Dependencies

-This script has no external dependencies.
-You might want to create an EasterEgg class for your eggs though!
+This script has no external dependencies but you might want to create an EasterEgg.cs class for your eggs.
+One has been included as an example - adjust to fit your needs.

 ## License